 The investment strategy set out above and individual return expectations on those asset classes equate to an overall best estimate average expected return of 2.7% per annum in excess of CPI inflation as at 31 March 2022 i.e. a 50/50 chance of achieving this real return.
-For the purposes of setting a funding strategy however, the Administering Authority believes that it is appropriate to take a margin for prudence on these return expectations (see further comment in Appendix A).
+For the purposes of setting a funding strategy however, the Administering Authority believes that it is appropriate to take a margin for prudence on these return expectations.